Lithuania – 2026 Tax Comparison (MB vs UAB company types)

 The Golden Visa program offers a fast track to EU residency.
 It’s an attractive option for those looking to gain access to the European market.

 Lithuania’s residency program is geared towards job creation and capital investment.
 The program requires a minimum investment of €14,000.
-This can be in the form of a business investment or real estate purchase.

 The Lithuanian program is an excellent choice for those looking to contribute to the local economy.
 It offers a path to EU residency and potential citizenship.